 The suggested tea stop in Godalming is the Cafe Mila (tel 01483 808569) in Angel Court, just off the High Street, which is open until 5pm Monday to Saturday and 4pm on Sunday.
 The ground floor is the family area and upstairs reserved for adults.
 Other tea options include the usual suspects such as Caffè Nero at 69 High Street and Costa Coffee at 74 High Street.

 No major changes to the route description, although an alternative start (drier under foot) is provided.
-This edition January 2017.
+This edition and update December 2021.